CAIDA/libbgpstream/docs/doxygen/static/tools.md

 `gzip` compression to be used, whereas a `bz2` compression will use `bzip` compression.
 Uncompressed files will be created for all other extensions.

+The template may optionally contain the string `%N` which will be expanded to the monitor name.
+The monitor name can either be specified using the `-n` option at run-time, or using the `--with-monitorname` option to `configure`.

+In addition, the template can contain any of the specifiers supported by `strftime(3)` which will be replaced with the appropriate representation of start time of the first interval in the file.

 For example, at CAIDA, we use:
 ~~~
-/path/to/corsaro/data/telescope.<timestamp>.%P.cors.gz
+/path/to/corsaro/data/%N.%s.%P.cors.gz
 ~~~

+#### Input URI ####

-The input URI will most commonly just be the path to a pcap (or similar) file.
+The input URI will most commonly just be the path to a file of any format supported by `libtrace`.
+It can however also be a \ref plugins_ft file - this is useful for re-processing data using additional plugins (many of the \ref plugins support processing FlowTuple records).

 The IO library (_libwandio_) used by _libcorsaro_ can automatically detect _gzip_ and _bzip_ compression if it is used.
 Multiple trace URIs can be supplied and will be processed in the order they are listed.
 Take care to ensure packets are sorted in chronological order - plugin behavior is undefined for unordered